slevithan/xregexp/README.md

 // -> /a\+b\*c|(dogs)\1|(cats)\2/i
 ~~~

-These examples should give you the flavor of what's possible, but XRegExp has plenty more syntax, flags, utils, options, and browser fixes that aren't shown here.
+These examples should give you the flavor of what's possible, but XRegExp has more syntax, flags, utils, options, and browser fixes that aren't shown here.
 You can even augment XRegExp's regular expression syntax with addons (see below) or write your own.
-See [xregexp.com](http://xregexp.com) for more details.
+See [xregexp.com](http://xregexp.com/) for more details.

+## Addons

+In browsers, you can either load addons individually, or bundle all addons together with XRegExp by loading `xregexp-all.js`.
+XRegExp's [npm](http://npmjs.org/) package uses `xregexp-all.js`, which means that the addons are always available when XRegExp is installed on the server using npm.

-## XRegExp Unicode Base
+### XRegExp Unicode Base

-First include the Unicode Base script:
+In browsers, first include the Unicode Base script:

 ~~~ html
 <script src="xregexp.js"></script>